michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 ## Sit Back, Relax and Merge Pull Requests

 That's it!
-When someone fills out the form on one of your Gridsome pages a new branch and pull request will be created with the comments details.
+When someone fills out the form on one of your Gridsome pages a new branch and pull request will be created with the comments' details.
 You can then preview the Netlify build to see the comment on your pages before approving the merge.

+I've been using Gridsome with Netlify for months and love how easy they've made deploying and serving my site.
+The fact that I can use this function to add comments to my site is just icing on the cake.

+Was there something I missed?
+Maybe didn't explain something well?
+Let me know in the comments!